aflin/rampart_docs/source/rampart-utils.rst

    If ``stdin`` is from an interactive terminal, execution will be paused until ``nchar`` chars are input.
-Unlike ``fread(stdin);`` :ref:`below <rampart-utils:fread>`, the terminal will be set to return characters in without waiting for a newline.
+Unlike ``fread(stdin);`` :ref:`below <rampart-utils:fread>`, the terminal will be set to return characters without waiting for a newline.

 readFile
 ''''''''